Requirements for School Improvement Plans

 - Provision to maintain a safe and disciplined learning environment for all students and teachers.

 - Provision for the coordination of technology initiatives.

-- Methods to improve cultural competency of teachers, administrators, staff, parents and students, including the identification of all racial, ethnic, language-minority, cultural, exceptional learning and socioeconomic groups represented in the school’s student population; culturally appropriate strategies for increasing educational opportunities and educational performance for represented groups that are incorporated in the school’s plan; and areas identified in need of additional professional development to increase cultural competency in the school.
+- Methods to improve cultural competency of teachers, administrators, staff, parents and students, including the identification of all racial, ethnic, language-minority, cultural, exceptional learning, and socioeconomic groups represented in the school’s student population; culturally appropriate strategies for increasing educational opportunities and educational performance for represented groups that are incorporated in the school’s plan; and areas identified as requiring additional professional development to increase cultural competency in the school.

-- A narrative description of the school, community and the educational programs.
+- A narrative description of the school, community, and educational programs.

 - Data, including graphs, from the annual performance report or other performance indicators.